EU confirms provisional agreement on national GMO bans

 The fact that separate evidence of environmental harm is not allowed as justification for the ban, he said, opens up those countries interested in using a national ban “exposed to legal attacks by the biotech industry.”

 Countries can also ban GMOs “by crop or trait,” in what analysts say will save member states the headache of repeating the same process several times.
-This request was reportedly that of the European Parliament version of the legislation, according to EU Observer, though the final version did not grant lawmakers’ earlier request that individual countries be allowed to prohibit GMOs entirely.
+This request was reportedly that of the European Parliament version of the legislation, according to EU Observer, though the final version did not grant lawmakers’ earlier request that countries be allowed to prohibit GMOs entirely.

 EuropaBio, the EU’s major biotechnology industry group, has called the pact a “non-cultivation agreement” with director for agricultural biotechnology Bart Späth criticising it as giving member states a platform “to formally reject safe products which are approved at European level.”